mhfowler/canalswans-gatsby/content/blog/dreams-of-gnosis-draft/dreams-of-gnosis-draft.md

 type: "blog"
 image: ""
 draft: "true"
-description: "a poem about sovereignty and gnosis"
+description: "a letter about sovereignty and gnosis"
 note: "Multiple Contributors"
 ---